Sponsorship Visa UK Guide for Employers 2025

 Through SMS

-Fines, license suspension or revocation
+Fines, licence suspension or revocation

-Conduct right-to-work checks
+Conduct right to work checks

 At hiring, periodically